 ErasmusMC

 At ErasmusMC, the focus is on developing ASOs for treating ultra-rare and private variants causing neurodevelopmental disorders .
 With the aid of a ZonMw Psider consortium grant from the Dutch government (together with LUMC), the lab is now focusing on in silico, in vitro, and in vivo platforms for designing ASOs, and establishing their efficacy and toxicity.
 In particular, the lab explores the value of using extracellular electrophysiological measurements via multi-electrode arrays with iPS-induced pluripotent stem cell (iPSC)-derived neurons or mouse primary neurons as an in vitro proxy for toxicity and efficacy.
-The lab is also investigating ASO-associated toxicity in the developing (mouse) brain, and determining the critical time window for reversing phenotypes in mouse models36.
+The lab is also investigating ASO-associated toxicity in the developing (mouse) brain, and determining the critical time window for reversing phenotypes in mouse models.

 LUMC